 A budget isn’t necessary as well, since most websites that allow embedding provide the code and the option for free.

 Most importantly, since it’s a window integrated into your page, the users stay on your website.

-While integrated into your page, it is still third-party which means that you have no control over how it is displayed.
+While integrated into your page, an Iframe-based online appointment booking system is still third-party integration.
+This means that you have no control over how it is displayed.